microsoft/azuredevopslabs/labs/vsts/continuousintegration/readme.md

 - **Visual Studio 2017** or higher version

-- You can use the **[VSTS Demo Data generator](http://vstsdemogenerator.azurewebsites.net/Environment/Create)** to provison a project with pre-defined data on to your Visual Studio Team Services account.
+- You can use the **[Visual Studio team Services Demo Data generator](http://vstsdemogenerator.azurewebsites.net/Environment/Create)** to provision a project with pre-defined data on to your Visual Studio Team Services account.
 Please use the ***My Health Clinic*** template to follow the hands-on-labs.

-- If you are not using the VSTS Demo Data Generator, you can clone the code from here
+If you are not using the VSTS Demo Data Generator, you can clone the code from this [GitHub repository](https://github.com/Microsoft/myhealthclinic2017)

 ## Exercise 1: Build ASP.NET CORE

 ASP.NET Core is a lean and composable framework for building web and cloud applications.
 Here we'll show you how to automatically build the **HealthClinic ASP.NET Core** application.

-If you have provisioned your project using the demo generator, you will notice the build definition already existing in your project
-You can create a new one or use the existing build def and just follow the labs without adding or modifying the tasks to understand how a build pipeline is created in VSTS.
+If you have provisioned your project using the demo generator, you will notice the build definition already existing in your project.
+You can follow the labs without adding or modifying the tasks to understand how a build pipeline works in VSTS.
+Otherwise, you can follow the steps to create a new one.

 ### Task1 : Creating New Build Definition